Danny-ot/textAnalyzer/README.md

-Test : It should be able to return the number of sentences inputted code : const sentence : "Danny is the best.He is handsome";
+Test : It should be able to return the number of sentences inputted code : const sentence : "Danny is the best.
+He is handsome";
 sentenceCount(sentence);
 Expected Output : 2

+Test : It should return 0 for an empty string code : const sentence : "";
+sentenceCount(sentence);
+Expected Output : 0